John Ferreol Monnot

-John Ferreol Monnot (May 13, 1864 – ?) was an American metallurgical and mining engineer.
+John Ferreol Monnot (Jean Baptiste Ferréol Ponsot Monnot; 23 October 1866 – 24 May 1943) was an American metallurgical and mining engineer.
 He is best known for inventing the first successful process for manufacturing copper-clad steel.

 Biography

-Monnot was born at Clason Point, Westchester County (now Bronx), NY, on May 13, 1864, son of John B. and Louise E. (née Ponsot) Monnot.
+Monnot was born at Clason Point, Westchester County (now Bronx), New York, in 1866, the son of French parents Jean Baptiste Monnot and Louise Émilie Ponsot.
 His father immigrated to the United States in 1821 at the age of sixteen, and became a man of means and influence.